-Strange distant star is dimming, and scientists don't know why
+Dust is likely culprit of strange star's dimming

 “The comet-family idea was reasonably put forth as the best of the proposals, even while acknowledging that they all were a poor lot,” said Schaefer.
 “But now we have a refutation of the idea, and indeed, of all published ideas.”

-So if the best natural explanation is now refuted, does this mean the alien megastructure idea is more likely?
-Well, not really.
-But the alien theory is certainly one that won't be put to rest very easily, especially given that scientists are at a loss to explain the dimming pattern given known natural phenomenon.

-Schaefer himself remains skeptical of the alien theory.
+Another popular theory several years ago was the idea of an alien megastructure.
+Schaefer himself was skeptical of the alien theory.
 “The alien-megastructure idea runs wrong with my new observations,” he said, noting that it would require a monumental technological undertaking to build a structure capable of covering a fifth of a star in a mere century.

-Even so, if we're willing to grant that it's possible for aliens to build such a structure at all, why couldn't they also be advanced enough to build it within a time frame of 100 years?
-Given the absence of other reasonable theories, almost anything is possible at this point.

-“Either one of our refutations has some hidden loophole, or some theorist needs to come up with some other proposal,” said Schaefer.

 Spurred on by the controversy surrounding Schaefer's numbers, astronomers Ben Montet from Caltech and Joshua Simon of the Carnegie Institute decided to take a longer look at Kepler's observations of KIC 8462852.
-"We realized that in order to settle this, you needed either a long baseline, or high precision data," Montet told Gizmodo.
+"We realized that in order to settle this, you needed either a long baseline, or high precision data," Montet told Gizmodo in 2016.

 In August 2016, Montet and Simon shared a non-peer reviewed paper that did exactly that.
 The pair of researchers examined Kepler's four years' worth of data on KIC 8462852 and found that over that period, the star dimmed by around 3 percent.
 For the first 1,000 days that Kepler eyed the star, its luminosity dipped by 0.34 percent per year.
 The following 200 days saw significant drop off in brightness of 2 percent before KIC 8462852 seem to stabilize.